Gregory Powell (murderer): Murder of Campbell and arrest

-When they arrived at the onion field, the officers were forced out of the car and ordered to stand with their hands above their heads.
+When they arrived at the onion field, Campbell and Hettinger were forced out of the car and ordered to stand with their hands above their heads.
 Powell asked Campbell, "Have you ever heard of the Little Lindbergh Law?"
-After Campbell replied, "Yes", he was shot in the face, specifically the mouth.
-According to Hettinger, it was Powell who shot Campbell on the face; he then told the Los Angeles Times, "I knew I was next.
+After Campbell replied, "Yes," he was shot in the mouth.
+Hettinger later told the Los Angeles Times, "I knew I was next.
 I turned away and ran down the road.
 When I looked back, they fired at me...."
 Hettinger successfully managed to escape from Powell and Smith, running 4 mi to a farmhouse.

-It is believed that the four other bullets that hit Campbell's chest were fired by both Smith and Powell.
-However, Powell claimed that Smith fired the four other shots whereas the latter claimed the former fired them.
-Powell was arrested a few hours later by a CHP officer after attempting to escape via a stolen car.
-Although Powell was armed at the time of his arrest, he showed no resistance.
+It is believed that four other bullets that hit Campbell's chest were fired by both Smith and Powell.
+However, Powell claimed that Smith fired these shots whereas the latter claimed the former fired them.
+Powell was arrested a few hours later by a California Highway Patrol officer after attempting to escape via a stolen car.
+Although he was armed at the time of his arrest, Powell showed no resistance.
 Smith was arrested the next day.